oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

         # yum install wodim

 2. Insert a blank CD-ROM or DVD into your CD or DVD writer.
-3. Run the following command to write the Red Hat Enterprise Virtualization Hypervisor disk image to the disc: wodim dev=[device] [image]
+3. Run the following command to write oVirt Node disk image to the disc: wodim dev=[device] [image]

     ⁠